Choosing The Right POS Kit: A Guide For Retailers

 a credit card machine from a pos kit scaled

 All POS systems must be hooked up to a credit card machine.
 Some POS kits will have built-in readers that are connected to certain payment processing companies.
 Many others are externally connected to the system.
-KORONA POS is credit card agnostic, meaning we will work with any card machine/payment processor that works best for the client.
+KORONA POS is credit card agnostic, meaning we will work with any card machine/third-party payment processor that works best for the client.

 a receipt printer from a pos kit